THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 In the same situation, as applied to the Circuit Courts, the Grand Court Justices shall choose an individual of good character and knowledge who shall be especially commissioned to try that particular case only.

 Sec.
-11- All writs and other process shall run in the name of The United Cherokee Nation of Indians and be in proper format and be signed by the respective clerks.
+11- All writs and other process shall run in the name of The United Cherokee Nation and be in proper format and be signed by the respective clerks.

 Sec.
 12- The Grand Court and Circuit Courts shall hold their sessions as necessary.
 The Judges may convene in person or by whatever electrical or electronic means may be deemed appropriate by the Court.

 Sec.
 13- The Judges of the various Circuit Courts shall have power to appoint and remove all sheriffs and/or marshals in their districts.
-All sheriffs/marshals shall come from the Law Enforcement and Peacekeeping agents that will be established by The United Cherokee Nation of Indians.
+All sheriffs/marshals shall come from the Law Enforcement and Peacekeeping agents that will be established by The United Cherokee Nation.

 Sec.
-3- The free exercise of religious worship and serving God without distinction shall forever be allowed within The United Cherokee Nation of Indians; Provided, That this liberty of conscience shall not be so construed as to justify practices inconsistent with the peace or safety of The United Cherokee Nation of Indians.
+3- The free exercise of religious worship and serving God without distinction shall forever be allowed within The United Cherokee Nation; Provided, that this liberty of conscience shall not be so construed as to justify practices inconsistent with the peace or safety of The United Cherokee Nation.

 Sec.
-4- No person shall be refused any office in The United Cherokee Nation of Indians solely because of their race, creed, color, national origin, sex or handicap.
+4- No person shall be refused any office in The United Cherokee Nation solely because of their race, creed, color, national origin, sex or handicap.

 Sec.
 6- No person shall, for the same offense, be twice put in jeopardy of life or limb, nor shall any persons property be taken or applied to public use without his or her consent; Provided, That nothing in this clause shall be so construed as to impair the right and power of the Star Council to lay and collect taxes.
 All courts shall be open and every person, for an injury done to him or her in his or her person, property or reputation, shall have remedy by the course of law.